LukeAT/IRD-UI-Tests/README.md

 ### CODE SNIPPETS:
 - New describe block: `pw-describe`
 - New test method: `pw-test`
-- Many others available just type `pw-` in a test method to see them.
+- Many others available just type `pw-` in a spec file to see them.

 ### FRAMEWORK: